haddocking/haddocking.github.io/education/HADDOCK24/shape-small-molecule/index.md

 While HADDOCK is running we can already start looking at precalculated results (which have been derived using the exact same settings we used for our run). _The precalculated run can be found_ [**here**](https://wenmr.science.uu.nl/haddock2.4/run/4242424242/76693-pharm-based-small-molecule){:target="_blank"}.
-Just glancing at the page tells us that our run has been a success both in terms of the actual run and the postprocessing that follows every run.
+Just glancing at the page tells us that our run has been a success both in terms of the actual run and the post-processing that follows every run.
 Examining the summary page reveals that in total HADDOCK only clustered 10 models in 10 different clusters, effectively performing only single structure analysis.
 This was expected since we specified no analysis when setting up the run.
 Usually, clustering is a very helpful step when performing protein-protein docking with well-defined interfaces but we find that it conveys no measurable benefit for this type of modelling (protein-small molecule) and therefore we skip it.

 For a closer look at the top models we can use the link on results webpage just above the **Cluster 1** line to download the top10 models, or simply click [**here**](https://wenmr.science.uu.nl/haddock2.4/run/4242424242/76693-pharm-based-small-molecule_summary.tgz){:target="_blank"}.

-Using the following command expand the contents of the tgz archive in your working directory:
+Using the following command expand the contents of the `.tgz` archive in your working directory:

 <a class="prompt prompt-cmd">
   tar xfz 76693-pharm-based-small-molecule_summary.tgz <br>